-There are also 2 musical toys that play songs, stimulate baby’s senses, and enhance communication skills.
-The walker has 3 adjustable height settings so as baby grows, they can adjust the walker to their height.
+There are also two musical toys that play songs, stimulate baby’s senses, and enhance communication skills.
+The walker has three adjustable height settings so as baby grows, they can adjust the walker to their height.

 The toy pieces are easy to remove and clean, and the base itself has an easy-clean surface.
 The walker is lightweight, portable, and easy to handle.